RoselAndraje/Binary_/README.md

 ## AI Disclosure

-I used Claude to fix missing characters and letters in my code, by asking it to identify and correct any letters or symbols that were missing throughout the program.
+I used claude to fix my code and correct all the wrongs in my program for it to work.